 It is anticipated that the impasse will be resolved by the first quarter of 2018, by which time the updated electricity plan – the IRP – should be publicised.

 Benefiting from international learning curves, the SA wind industry is price competitive with tariffs having declined by 50% between the initial and most recent bid windows.
 Wind power in South Africa is now 40% cheaper than new Coal produced by the national Utility.
 The South African portfolio includes some of the largest wind power plants in the world, with an average project size of 93.5 MW.

 South Africa procures independent power on the basis of issued Ministerial Determinations.
 With more than half of existing Ministerial determinations yet to be procured for and with the clear competitive advantage offered by wind, investment potential in this industry remains high.

-Brenda Martin, CEO of SAWEA, will explain during this session, the context, opportunities and challenges faced by companies wishing to set up (or sustain) their wind business in South Africa.
+Steve will provide an update on the global markets.
+Brenda will explain the context, opportunities and challenges faced by companies wishing to set up (or sustain) their wind business in South Africa.